 - Historical company experience in a similar product.
-Examples of this include pharmacy experience from Medicare Advantage products, Medicare supplement products, employer retiree group coverage, or data from government programs such as the Federal Employees Health Benefits Program (FEHBP) or state retiree prescription programs. - CMS-provided data.
-Some of the data reports provided by CMS include claims distribution, geographic variation from the FEHBP retirees, extrapolated pharmacy data from the 5 percent sample and Medicare Current Beneficiary Survey, including risk adjustment factor (referred to as 5 percent sample data), RxHCC risk adjustment factors by state and special populations, and Medicaid pharmacy experience by state.4 - State Medicaid data.
+Examples of this include pharmacy experience from Medicare Advantage products, Medicare supplement products, employer retiree group coverage, or data from government programs such as the Federal Employees Health Benefits Program (FEHBP) or state retiree prescription programs. - State Medicaid data.
 Some states will provide detailed Medicaid pharmacy experience data.
 This data will be most useful in the early years of Part D implementation. - Data from actuarial consulting firms, PBMs and other organizations.
 Some organizations that provide consulting or healthcare information and services either provide access to databases they have developed or sell the data outright.
 The Society of Actuaries also sponsored a research project on Medicare pharmacy costs.